ardatan/graphql-mesh/website/docs/recipes/live-queries.md

 And you want to update this operation result automatically without manual refresh when `Mutation.addTodo` is called.

-The only thing you need is to add the following configuration to your existing configuration;
+The only thing you need is to add the following configuration to your existing configuration.

 ```yml
 additionalTypeDefs: |